Breast Service

 An acknowledgement letter will be sent directly to the patient and the GP will be notified.
 The patient will then receive a letter with the appointment details.

-The new model of survivorship care involves:
+The model of survivorship care involves:

-• Women having a consultation with a Breast Care Nurse to look at ongoing issues and concerns some time after the end of definitive treatment for early breast cancer
+• Women having a consultation with a Breast Care Nurse to look at ongoing issues and concerns, some time after the end of definitive treatment for early breast cancer.

-• Development of a tailored Follow-Up Care Plan for each woman based on her needs (including a diagnosis and treatment summary, health and wellbeing plan, recommended schedule for follow-up visits, and information on arranging imaging and contacting the Breast Service if required)
+• Development of a tailored Follow-Up Care Plan for each woman based on her needs (including a diagnosis and treatment summary, health and wellbeing plan, recommended schedule for follow-up visits, and information on arranging imaging and contacting the Breast Service, if required)

-• Development of a well-supported shared care arrangement with a woman’s GP - this includes active communication with GPs, agreement on roles and responsibilities, and an easy to follow schedule of follow-up visits with streamlined and rapid access to specialist care if required
+• Development of a well-supported shared care arrangement with a woman’s GP.
+This includes active communication with GPs, agreement on roles and responsibilities, and an easy to follow schedule of follow-up visits with streamlined and rapid access to specialist care if required.

 • Enhancing systems to share information between a woman, her GP, other community services and the hospital.

-During shared follow-up care, the woman will generally be seen by the hospital Breast Service once per year for to the first five years – this visit includes a mammogram at The Royal Melbourne or Royal Women’s Hospital (at no cost).
+• During shared follow-up care, the woman will generally be seen by the hospital Breast Service once per year for to the first five years.
+This visit includes a mammogram at the Women’s or The Royal Melbourne Hospital (at no cost).
 Alternate appointments are with the GP.
-Beyond five years, we ask her GP to arrange mammograms - these can be done at RMH to provide continuity or if local imaging is preferred, a disc of the two most recent mammograms can be requested by the woman/GP for comparison.

 The Breast Service works in partnership with GPs to improve quality of care and wellbeing following treatment for early breast cancer.